 How will the latest rail strikes affect each train operator?

-Members of the Rail, Maritime and Transport union (RMT) at train operators will walk out in a long-running dispute over pay, jobs and conditions.
+Members of the Rail, Maritime and Transport union at train operators will walk out in a dispute over pay, jobs and conditions on Saturday.

 Train services are being hit by strike action again.

-Members of the Rail, Maritime and Transport union (RMT) at train operators will walk out in a long-running dispute over pay, jobs and conditions on Thursday and Saturday.
+Members of the Rail, Maritime and Transport union (RMT) at train operators will walk out in a long-running dispute over pay, jobs and conditions on Saturday.

 Those not involved in the dispute will see no major impact, but their services could be busier than normal due to timetable cuts elsewhere.